ikoniqoz/nitrodocs/content/developers/basics/the-addons-directory.md

     $this->load->library('search_input');

-It is NOT recommended to extend or overwrite libraries in the <dfn>system/cms</dfn> or <dfn>system/codeigniter</dfn> folders, as this breaks the ability to easily upgrade PyroCMS, and makes it difficult to find your code at a later date.
+It is NOT recommended to extend or overwrite libraries in the <dfn>system/cms</dfn> or <dfn>system/codeigniter</dfn> folders, as this breaks the ability to easily upgrade NitroCMS, and makes it difficult to find your code at a later date.

 In a similar way there are limitations on what config files you can put into the config folder.
 For example; config files like <dfn>autoload.php</dfn>, <dfn>database.php</dfn> and <dfn>routes.php</dfn> will have no effect here.
 It is recommended you only put custom config files in here that will be loaded and used within your own add-ons.